Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-record-utulity-type-in-typescript.md

   - typescript
 ---

 I won't lie.
-There is a reason I skipped this one for a bit, it was a bit unclear on when to use this one, but it's starting to make sense.
+There is a reason I skipped this one for a bit, it was a bit unclear on when to use it, but it's starting to make sense.

 The TypeScript **record utility type** constructs an object type having keys and some other type.

 This means you can narrow down your records by only excepting specific keys or types of keys.

-Let's dive into those different scenario's
+Let's dive into those different scenarios

 ## The TypeScript Record type